ayushkumar121/cloudsync/README.md

 CloudSync is CLI tool to sync a given folder to various cloud providers written in rust

+We use last modified metadata associated with file to determine which version to keep

 ## Features

 - Multiple Accounts